 Destiny Pino (dancer) is a flourishing teacher, performer, and choreographer.
 After obtaining her Dance BA with a minor in early childhood education, she used her undergraduate studies to create works that question today’s society and the way humans interact.
 Her recent works include “Day 367” within Lehman College’s Spring dance concert 2019, her Dance Honors Thesis “Only in Whispers” which was presented in November 2018, and “Human” performed in Spring dance concert of 2018.
 Other than a Choreographer, she is also an educator; She works as a teaching assistant with Mark Morris Dance Center, and recently this summer as a teaching artist at Columbia University through The Roger Lecheka Double Discovery Center.
 Destiny has trained in many styles such as but not limited to Modern, Contemporary, Afro-Carribean, Tap, Hip Hop, House, Jazz, Ballet, and Latin.
 She is also an alumnus of the Arts Immersion program at Mark Morris Dance Center and the winter intensive at Gibney dance, both on scholarship.
 She is inspired by dance, its way of connecting people, and the immense history through bodies that it provides.

 Idania Quezada (dancer) is a Performing Artist and choreographer based in the Bronx NY.
 She is a current Multimedia Performing Arts BFA and Business Administration BA student at Lehman College.
-Past productions include Life of Galileo, Hamlet, Rapunzel, and she has been part of Six Shakespeare in the park productions.
-She is a current member of REDi Dance Company.
+Past productions include Concrete Jungle (web series-Amazon Prime) Life of Galileo, Hamlet, Rapunzel, and she has been part of Six Shakespeare in the Park Productions.

 Loreal Quiroz (dancer) is a dance specialist from the Bronx.
 She has earned her Bachelor's degree in Sociology and Dance as a double major from Lehman College.
 She has performed and choreographed multiple pieces in the Spring Dance Concerts and has been a part of numerous productions including Reflections, directed by Alaynia 'Fox' and SteLi, directed by Lian Kizner and Stephen Galvan.
 Loreal is currently a part of a five-month student training program at the Gibney Dance School and her credits include her original clothing line that resonates with her sociological perspective on social inequalities in black and brown communities and a dance video that explores femininity and the impact of being 'woman raised'.